 Honors: The Pilgrim’s Progress by John Bunyan

 Visit my blog to read about how I chose literature for Excellence in Literature.
-This link will open in a new tab, so you don't have to worry about losing your place here.
 You may also want to look at the curriculum overview at the Excellence In Literature Curriculum page.

 Here are links to all the EIL study guides.